centrica-engineering/nucleus-docs/docs/foundations/colours.md

 ## Our brand colours

+We use our colours to add energy and warmth to our visual identity.
+They also play a key role in creating strong brand recognition for our customers.

 At our core, we’re a blue and white brand.
 Our blues and white should always take center stage to create a crisp, clean and functional digital experience.

-We use our colours to add energy and warmth to our visual identity.
-They also play a key role in creating strong brand recognition for our customers.

-Secondary and tertiary colours can be introduced in many ways, primarily through our illustrations and colour accents in our decorations and backgrounds.
+Secondary colours can be introduced in many ways, primarily through our illustrations and colour accents in our decorations and backgrounds.

 Please use our brand colour palette across all digital products.